puneetsl/lotion/README.md

 ## Acknowledgments

-- Based on the original Notion desktop application
 - Built with Electron and modern web technologies
-- Service Worker API for offline functionality
-- Inspired by the need for a native Linux Notion client with offline reading support
+- Inspired by the need for a native Linux Notion client
+- Icon design and desktop integration for Linux platforms